calistus-igwilo/machine-learning-exercises/README.md

 # machine-learning-exercises
-Solutions to the exercises for Machine Learning Course by Techspire
+Solutions to the exercises from the Machine Learning Course by Techspire